drweb86/GIMP-Windows-Store-Setup/README.md

-# GIMP-Windows-Store-Setup
+# GIMP Windows Store Setup
-GIMP Windows Store Setup
+The project for setup and GIMP Windows Store Setup maintanance.